benjamin-wright/crd-test/README.md

-# K8s CRD-based continuous integration service
+# Minion CI

-An entirely kubernetes-based CI system, using CRD as the specification language and a combination of operators and kubernetes primitives to do the heavy lifting.
+An entirely kubernetes-based CI system, using CRDs as the specification language and a combination of operators and kubernetes primitives to do the heavy lifting.

 ## Custom Resources For The User